 Liability insurance also applies if you cause damage to a furnished apartment.
 It happens a lot easier than you may think: say, you decide to vacuum the flat and hit the TV while doing so.
 It falls to the ground and breaks.
 Or you leave a roof window open, the rain gets in and water spots ruin the flooring.
-A bad scenario would be water damage, for which you, the tenant would be responsible for.
-And what would be the worst case scenario?
-Your downstairs neighbours’ apartment is now damaged or affected as well.
+A bad scenario would be water damage, for which you, the tenant would be responsible.
+And what would be the worst-case scenario?
+Your downstairs neighbours’ the apartment is now damaged or affected as well.

 But beware: not all damages are always insured.
 A distinction is made between damage to the stationary fixtures- everything that is permanently installed such as the sink, the flooring, etc. – and movable items – TV, sofa, all the furniture and equipment that can be pushed back and forth.

 Therefore, it is important to check your own insurance before moving into a furnished apartment and if necessary, switch to another policy.
 A policy that insures damages to the movable items only costs a few euros more.

 Incidentally, if you rent your own apartment after moving out of the furnished apartment, your liability insurance covers damage to this apartment as well.
 You don’t need to purchase new insurance for this.

 Damages Must always be reported to Landlord and Insurance as soon as possible